YamaiKaguya/crewcounter/README.md

 ## Steps

-1. Install the requirements listed in `requirements.txt`.
+1. Install the requirements listed in `requirements.txt`. dont forget to run `python -m uvicorn main:app --reload`

 2. Process the image using https://jpgtoexcel.com/.